-In addition, Alipay, which is the payment processor for Tmall.hk, charge a 1% service fee.
+In addition, Alipay, which is the payment processor for Tmall.hk, charges a 1% service fee.

 This sounds really expensive.
 Is there any other way to start selling on Tmall?

-Yes, you can partner with a Tmall agent, that let you use their existing store to sell your product.
+Yes, you can partner with a Tmall agent, that lets you use their existing store to sell your product.

 How long does it take before we can start selling?

-As stated on Tmall.com, the normal processing time is 4 to 8 weeks.
-However, this includes everything from opening an Alipay ready bank account, to product pricing, product listings and more.
+As stated in Tmall.com, the normal processing time is 4 to 8 weeks.
+However, this includes everything from opening an Alipay ready bank account, to product pricing, product listings, and more.

 What kind of documents do I need to apply?

-You must also print and sign the Tmall service agreement, provide ID of the director and a recent bank statement.
+You must also print and sign the Tmall service agreement, provide the ID of the director, and a recent bank statement.